Chris Hicks: The Soulful Shredder of Macon

 “Chris was a young hot-shot guitar player around town.
 Alan Walden brought him into Muscadine Studios when he was with Loose Change, and even after they broke up, Chris kept coming back.
 He’d cut his own stuff, work with other people — he just loves to make music.
 When we did his record Dog Eat Dog World, he cut one of my songs, ‘Georgia Moon.’
 I always heard Gregg Allman singing that one in my head, but Chris brought it home — he’s got the voice for it.
 We became buddies, and we still do shows together now and then.
 He’s an exciting performer, and he brought new life to the Marshall Tucker Band.”

 Paul would know.
-Long before becoming Capricorn’s go-to producer and founding Muscadine Studio, Hornsby was bandmates with Gregg and Duane Allman in Hour Glass — the band he’s often said really captured the ABB sound first.
-He and Chris still play together now and then, just like he said — they even shared the stage during a 2024 holiday show at The Society Garden, one of Macon’s most beloved outdoor venues.
+Before was Capricorn’s go-to producer and before he founded Muscadine Studio, Hornsby was bandmates with Gregg and Duane Allman in Hour Glass, the band he’s often said captured the ABB sound first.
+He and Chris still play together now and then, just like he said.
+They even shared the stage during a 2024 holiday show at The Society Garden, one of Macon’s most beloved outdoor venues.
 Tucked under the trees in the Vineville neighborhood, The Society Garden is a music-lover’s oasis, where hometown legends and rising acts take turns under the string lights.
-If there’s any musical justice, Paul and Chris will be back on that stage soon.
+If there’s any musical justice, Paul and Chris will be back on that stage together, and soon.

-Paul has spent a lifetime anchored in Macon’s studios and on its stages, helping shape the city’s sound one note at a time.
+Paul has spent a lifetime anchored in Macon’s studios and on its stages, helping shape the city’s sound.
+Through Hornsby, Chris gained studio experience and a deeper understanding of how Macon’s sound was built, sustained, and taken beyond any single era.

 This town wouldn’t be what it is to music without the Waldens’ vision and stubborn love for the artists they believed in.
-And when Alan puts his faith in someone, it means something.
-He doesn’t give praise lightly.
+Alan doesn’t give praise lightly.
 But here’s what he wrote about Chris in his book Southern Man: Music and Mayhem in the American South:

 A Good Man, A Great Player